Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass

 \subsection{Counter terms}

-To ensure renormalizability and preserve tree-level minima, when it deviates even after adding zero temperature 1-loop Coleman-Weinberg potential, we have to add so called counter term potential ($V_\text{c.t.}$).
+To ensure renormalizability and preserve tree-level minima, when it deviates even after adding zero temperature 1-loop Coleman-Weinberg potential, we have to add the so-called counter term potential ($V_\text{c.t.}$).
 Recall $V_0$ from Eq.(\ref{V0}) and write $V_\text{c.t.}$ in our case as \cite{Taramati:2025ygs}